The Opposite(Antonym) of “aversation”

 The antonyms of aversation are fondness, liking, and affection.
 These antonyms convey a positive emotional state, indicating a liking or preference for something or someone.

-See all the antonyms of “aversation”
+Explore all Antonyms of “aversation”

 Learn when and how to use these words with these examples!